 Overlooking sprawling vistas of forests and lush hills, you can spot Lorenzo working amongst the grape vines most days of the week.

 Podere Ciona does not use irrigation, known in the industry as dry farming, a sustainable practice that is virtually impossible in dry climates like California.
 Dry-farmed grape vine roots grow nearly 30 feet deep and seek moisture down in the clay below the soil, instead of at the surface, which produces high-quality, intensely-flavored grapes while also protecting one of our most precious resources: water.

 The dry-farmed grapes are picked by hand, de-stemmed, and manually sorted (triage) before being fermented in stainless steel and aged for a year in large Slavonian oak vats.

 The end product is a perfect encapsulation of the Gatteschis: one part intellectual viticulturist, the other part hard-working farmer.

 You must taste it to believe it, this red wine is an absolutely lovely everyday pour that lets its regional characteristics shine.
 A light ruby color with bright, fresh aromas of ripe red fruits and spices and a crisp, long finish that lingers, the Giuseppe Rosso is well-balanced, light, easy drinking for any occasion, and an excellent representation of the thought and care that goes into high-quality winemaking.

-There are only 50 cases of our first custom house wine; enjoy a glass at our Menlo Park cafe beginning July 14, with a later summer release at our Reno/Tahoe cafes (specific date TBD).
+There are only 50 cases of our first custom private label wine; enjoy a glass at our Menlo Park cafe beginning July 14, with a later summer release at our Reno/Tahoe cafes (specific date TBD).
 Saluti!